Candyce McGrone

 Candyce McGrone (born March 24, 1989) is an American track and field athlete who competes in sprinting events.
-She holds personal records of 11.00 second for the 100-meter dash and 22.01 seconds for the 200-meter dash.
+She holds personal records of 11.00 seconds for the 100-meter dash and 22.01 seconds for the 200-meter dash.
 She was second in the 200 m at the 2015 USA Outdoor Track and Field Championships.

 She ran collegiately for Florida State University and the University of Oklahoma.
 She was the 2011 NCAA Women's Champion over 100 m.

 Career

 Early life and college

 McGrone grew up in Indianapolis, Indiana and attended Warren Central High School there.
 She competed in the 100-meter dash and 200-meter dash while at the school and was a finalist at the USATF Junior Championships in 2007 and 2008.
 She started a major in communications at Florida State University in 2008 and began running for their Florida State Seminoles track and field team.
 In Atlantic Coast Conference (ACC) competition, she was fifth in the 60-meter dash indoors and was the 100 m runner-up outdoors, as well as being the 4×100-meter relay champion with the college.
 The team of Nicole Marcus, McGrone, Danielle Jeffrey, and Teona Rodgers proved to be one of the best in the country that year, taking second place for the Seminoles at the NCAA Women's Division I Outdoor Track and Field Championships.

 McGrone specialised in the 200 m for the 2010 season and improved her best by almost half a second to 22.84 seconds.
 She won the ACC Indoor title over the distance and placed third at the ACC outdoors.
 She made her individual NCAA debut that year, running in the heats at the NCAA Women's Division I Indoor Track and Field Championships and reaching the semi-finals of the 200 m at the 2010 NCAA Outdoor Championships.
 The Seminole relay team fell down the order at that event, failing to reach the final.
 McGrone competed for the first time at the USA Outdoor Track and Field Championships, but ran in the heats only.
 She also made her international debut and won a 200 m bronze medal behind Tiffany Townsend and Kimberly Hyacinthe.